 Now, more than ever before, Paralegals will take on an even more significant role due to changes occurring within the Legal Services Sector.
 With Barristers being able to conduct litigation, there will be more opportunities for paralegals to work within the 'regulated' legal sector.

 Also, since legal aid has been withdrawn for all but a few cases, the public need access to more cost effective legal advice and assistance.
-This gives further opportunities for trained and qualified paralegals with PPR Practising Certificates to work as paralegal practitioners under strict rules and guidelines of the PPR (Professional Paralegal Register).
+This gives further opportunities for trained and qualified paralegals with a NALP Licence to Practice to work as paralegal practitioners under strict rules and guidelines of NALP.

 Many organisations are now employing paralegals, as opposed to 'in house' solicitors, as a more financially viable alternative if there are tasks requiring a legal content to them.
 For this purpose and those mentioned above, it is vital that a paralegal has not only a recognised qualification but also membership of a recognised body.